rossta/rossta.github.com/source/blog/2016-02-17-clojure-iterate-in-ruby.md

 => [1, 2, 3, 4, 5]
 ```

-But this doesn't generalize to other types of sequences like, for instance,
+But this solution doesn't generalize to other types of sequences like, for instance,
 generating a sequence of the powers of 2.
 In the example below, `(partial * 2)`
 returns a function that multiplies a single argument by 2.